Doctorate in Clinical Psychology

 Applicants also need to understand the role of clinical psychologists working within the UK healthcare system and demonstrate their understanding and adherence to core NHS principles and values.
 Applicants need to demonstrate a commitment to applying psychological research and theories in a clinical setting.
 Applicants applying to NHS places on the programme need to demonstrate a commitment to working within the NHS and social care.

 Applicants to the programme will not be disadvantaged because of race, religion, age, disability, gender, social class or sexual orientation.
-We encourage applications from candidates who have a disability and operate the two ticks scheme.
+We encourage applications from candidates who have a disability and operate the Disability Confident scheme.
 Our programme and the relevant NHS trust will make reasonable adjustments for trainees with disabilities.

 The programme is responsible for ensuring trainees' fitness to practise and therefore, applicants' conduct throughout the selection process is taken into account.
 This includes all correspondence and communication with the programme as well as conduct at interview.